 Seven Hills School is now accepting students for their Academic Readiness Program designed to ensure that private education is available, inclusive and welcoming.

-Is your child not thriving in their current school environment?
-Looking for a better educational fit?
+Is your child struggling in their current school environment?
+Looking for a different education choice?
 Would benefit from a smaller classroom environment?
-Private-school education may not be as far out-of-the-question as you think.
+Private school education may not be as far out-of-the-question as you think.

-The Seven Hills School, a pre-kindergarten through 12th-grade private school with campuses in Madisonville (Pre-K to grade 12) and Walnut Hills (Pre-K to grade 5), welcomes interested students in 5th through 8th grade to apply for the Seven Hills Academic Readiness Program (SHARP), which is designed to help ensure that private school educational opportunities are available, inclusive and welcoming to all.
+Seven Hills is a pre-kindergarten through 12th-grade private school with campuses in Madisonville (Pre-K to grade 12) and Walnut Hills (Pre-K to grade 5).
+The school welcomes interested students in the 4th through 8th grade to apply for the Seven Hills Academic Readiness Program (SHARP), which is designed to help ensure that private education opportunities are available, inclusive and welcoming to all.

-Here is what you need to know before you register for the SHARP Summer Program:
+Here is what you need to know before you register for the SHARP School Year Session:

 - All SHARP students have access to fee waivers for the ISEE test and the Seven Hills admissions process.
 SHARP participants who apply to Seven Hills will be eligible to apply for tuition assistance, including scholarship funding set aside for SHARP participants.

 - Both Seven Hills campuses are accessible by the Cincinnati Metro.
 During the school year, the school has a student shuttle that connects the Hillsdale and Doherty campuses before and after school.

 To learn more about SHARP, contact Meredith Brown, SHARP Coordinator, at 513-728-2454 or Meredith.Brown@7hills.org.

 The Seven Hills School is an independent school that offers one education choice for elementary school, junior high school and high school.
 Seven Hills has two campuses – one in Madisonville and one in Walnut Hills.
 Interested in one school .